 Acts 20:24 “But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.”

-Back to that post election scenario for just a minute.
-Imagine if every Christian in America, especially those who are taking action by voting, would also choose to trust God with that vote.
-This does not mean that we cast a ballot and then the very next minute say in fear, “God help us all if we don’t win.”
-I mean actually trust Him so that no matter the outcome you are at peace in the sovereignty and the perfect providence of God.
-Imagine if your friends, family and neighbors are able to witness a Church that does not skip a beat on November 8th, voting day, with no change in our overall direction or the demeanor that says “all is lost” on November 9th.
-That’s what needs to happen.
+Imagine now with me if every Christian would choose to trust God with their vote.
+I don’t mean cast your vote and then run screaming for the hills with disgust and fear.
+I mean actually trust Him so that no matter the outcome, you are able to be at peace in the sovereignty and perfect providence of God.
+Imagine if all your friends, family and neighbors are able to witness a Christian and a local church that does not skip a beat on voting day.
+Imagine followers of Christ emerging on November 4th with no change in their overall direction or demeanor, because Christ’s peace reigns in their hearts.
+That’s exactly what needs to happen.
 Anything less will portray to the world a weak God and a sorely mistaken Church.
-And though neither is actually the truth, it is often the perception.

 More important than who wins (yes I believe it’s important, and yes I’m voting) is that the Church remains salt and the light in the decay and darkness.
 If November 4th feels darker than the day before, and for many it will, we have the opportunity to shine even brighter with the message of hope for this world.
 Be responsible and prepare for the vote with wisdom and prudence, but also be sure to prepare the resolve of your heart, post-election as well.